Special Educational Needs

 16. How will my child be included in activities and events outside the classroom e.g. school trips?

 We want all the children at Bellefield to have the same educational opportunities and to feel included as part of our school community.

 Every effort is made by the whole staff to ensure that all children are integrated into all aspects of the school.

-If your child has his or her own Teaching Assistant working 1:1 with him/her, then they will usually accompany your child on school trips.
-We may also increase adult to child ratios on trips where we feel the children in a particular class would benefit from more adult support.
+For school trips, we may increase adult to child ratios if we feel the children in a particular class would benefit from more adult support.

 17. What types of SEND do you provide support for?